BPHL-Molecular/flisochar/README.md

 # Running Flisochar
 ## Software Requirements
-You need to have Python (with package Pandas installed), Nextlow, Singularity (apptainer) in your system.
+You need to have Python (version 3.6 or higher with the package Pandas installed), Nextlow, Singularity (apptainer) in your system.

 Currenly the installation of [pgap](https://github.com/ncbi/pgap/wiki/Quick-Start) is also required.
 While installing, a great idea is creating the environment path variable under your group and username (export PGAP_INPUT_DIR=/*/YourGroup/UserName/repos/ncbi/pgap), simply to save everything on your HPC cluster.
 Then execute ./pgap.py --update -D singularity ( on your terminal at the end)